AppTonomia-Sirio/BackendEMS/docs/API_DOCS.md

 ```
 The `is_admin` field is a boolean determining the admin status of the user.

-The `roles` field is an array of the IDs of the roles this user is going to be asigned to.
+The `roles` field is an array of the IDs of the roles this user is going to be assigned to.

 The `homes` field is an array of the IDs of the homes the user is going to be assigned to.